- The average debt among medical school graduates is $241,600.

 Medical School Debt Demographic Statistics

 Financial struggles affect demographics to varying degrees.
-Though it’s difficult to pinpoint the exact cause of financial disparities from one group to another, most sociologists, economists, and behavioral scientists agree that the root causes are social or socioeconomic factors.
+It’s difficult to pinpoint the exact cause of financial disparities from one group to another, such as among age groups, race or ethnicity, sex or gender, and even from state to state.
+Sociologists, economists, and behavioral scientists agree that the root causes of financial disparities are social or socioeconomic factors.

 - Male medical school graduates are 34.2% more likely than female graduates to leave school in debt.